Contents

 When and how should I prune my forsythia?

-Prune forsythia just after it finishes flowering in spring.
-This shrub blooms on old wood, meaning it sets next year’s flower buds on the previous season’s growth.
-By pruning immediately after the spring bloom, you avoid removing those future buds.
-To prune, cut out some of the oldest, thickest stems near the ground to encourage new shoots, and trim back any overgrown branches to shape the plant.
-Many gardeners remove about one-third of the oldest branches each year as a rejuvenation strategy, which keeps the shrub full of vigorous blooming wood.
+Prune forsythia right after it finishes flowering in spring.
+This shrub blooms on old wood, which means next year’s flower buds form on the previous season’s growth.
+If you prune later in the year, you can cut off those buds.
+To prune, remove a few of the oldest, thickest stems close to the ground to make room for new shoots.
+Then shorten or thin any branches that are crowded or flopping out of bounds.
+Many gardeners take out about one-third of the oldest stems each year to keep the plant full and blooming well.

 Why didn't my forsythia bloom this year?